 Teens can have fun practicing their driving skills out of traffic at any of the many indoor and outdoor kart racing facilities in Los Angeles, and there are options available for drivers ranging in age from toddlers to adults (Go Kart World in Carson accepts as young as three years old).

-Foodies and hungry, growing teenagers alike will enjoy eating—or at least going for dessert—at Bottega Louie in Downtown Los Angeles.
+Foodies and hungry teenagers, alike, will enjoy eating—or at least going for dessert—at Bottega Louie in Downtown Los Angeles.

 Take in the Local Scene at Santa Monica Pier